 Greece's Parliament is to be dissolved so new elections can be held June 17.

-The decision was announced on Friday after an inconclusive election left squabbling politicians unable to form government, deepening the country's political crisis and jeopardising its membership in Europe's joint currency.
+The decision was announced on Friday after an inconclusive election left squabbling politicians unable to form government

 In a symbolic move on Thursday, the 300 legislators elected on May 6 were sworn in for just one day.
 A caretaker government has been appointed to lead Greece until the new election but it can't make any binding decisions.